LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ![image](https://user-images.githubusercontent.com/60980933/125835366-af1dcf67-8892-4cfe-a182-1b50eb3850ce.png)

-### Error 8: 400- Field [x] of type [y] is not supported for z type of aggregation
+### Error 8: 400 Field [x] of type [y] is not supported for z type of aggregation

 The next two errors(error 10 & 11) are related to the requests we have learned in [Part 4: Aggregations](https://github.com/LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana) and [Part 5: Mapping](https://github.com/LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana) workshops.

-During these workshops we have worked with ecommerce dataset.
+During these workshops, we have worked with ecommerce dataset.

 In Part 4, we’ve added the ecommerce dataset to Elasticsearch and named the index (I named mine `ecommerce_original_data`).
 Then, we had to follow additional steps in `Set up data within Elasticsearch` section in Part 4 repo.

 **Screenshot from Part 4 Repo:**

 To set up data within Elasticsearch, we implemented the following steps:
 ![image](https://user-images.githubusercontent.com/60980933/126377626-92ecc3c6-62c9-4bed-8424-61c2f0b12e45.png)
 We never covered why we had to go through these steps.
 It was all because of the the error message we are about to see next!